ljones-11/static-and-dynamic-testing/part_1_docs/testing_task_1.md

   else:
     return card2

 # total should be set to 0. total should be str(total) to concatenate the string.
+Indentation on return.
 def cards_total(self, cards):
   total
   for card in cards: